rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

  RC;                                                        \
 })
 ```
 The `security_hook_heads` structure is defined in [include/linux/lsm_hooks.h](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/include/linux/lsm_hooks.h?h=v4.15.11#n1732).
-Note that if the list referenced by the macro above is empty (no security module is loaded), and initial return code (`IRC`) is 0, then a 0 will be returned and the logic in the body of the `sock_sendmsg` function will go on it's merry way of sending the message.
+Note that if the list referenced by the macro above is empty (no security module is loaded), and initial return code (`IRC`) is 0, then a 0 will be returned and the logic in the body of the `sock_sendmsg` function will go on it's merry way of sending the message through `sock_sendmsg_nosec`.
 Alternatively, if there is a security module loaded then its hook will be called.
 If the hook returns an error it will be returned and the logic in `sock_sendmsg` will not actually send the message, it will just return the error code reported by the first module that gives an error.
 Note that each hook is a list, so multiple security modules can run side by side at the same time.

 If we had SELinux running, the security hook for `sock_sendmsg` would be [initialized](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/security/selinux/hooks.c?h=v4.15.11#n6550)